Chen-Era/Chen-Era.github.io/content/_index.md

 design:
   # Default section spacing
-  design:
   image:
     # Upload your cover image to the `assets/media/` folder and reference it here
     placement: 1
     focal_point: 'Smart'
     preview_only: false
     filename: MyBackground.jpg

 # Note: `username` refers to the user's folder name in `content/authors/`